pekoto-zz/MyNotes/ProblemRecognitionApproach.md

 Suffix array notes
 Substring matching

-### Common edge cases
-1. Null
-2. Empty.
-3. Length 1
-4. Uppercase/lowercase/mixed?
-5. Special characters (e.g., accented a)
-6. All characters same
-7. Whitespace
-8. If parsing, what if the token is contained as part of the element we wanted to parse out (e.g., string split by spaces, but name has a space in it)
-9. Last part not processed (e.g., imagine calculator app -- it ends in a number and no operator, do you still process this last number?)
-10. Creating a new string every time instead of using `StringBuffer`

 ## Dynamic Programming
 Dynamic programming is useful when we satisfy the __principle of optimality__.
 That is, partial solutions can be optimally extended without worrying about the specifics of that partial solution.